 It is no secret our local councillors were behind John's arrest.
 One of them, Tom Gates, even admitted it at the time.
 But little was known about the secret machinations behind it.
 Until now.

-Internal documents (copies of emails 2 & copies of emails 3) recently obtained from Faversham Town Council, under Data Protection legislation, reveal the council’s inner workings and the extraordinary behaviour of the Kent Police.
+Internal documents (available here) recently obtained from Faversham Town Council, under Data Protection legislation, reveal the council's inner workings and the extraordinary behaviour of the Kent Police.

 “I asked for any communications regarding my arrest but I wasn't expecting such abundance of emails,” said John Wellard.
 “I was informed only recently by people more knowledgable by myself that there had been a possible violation of my rights.
 Now hopefully the balance will be redressed.”